JaredWogan/CV/index.md

 __Independant Peer Tutor__ \
 Brock University
 - Organized and taught a student study group for Electromagnetism
-- Held review and one on one sessions with students in need of assistance
+- Held review and one-on-one sessions with students in need of assistance

 `2017 - 2018`
 __Physics Club__ \